stffrdhrn/stffrdhrn.github.io/_posts/2018-06-08-gcc_stack_frames.md

 GCC's first glimpse of the stack.

 These are created during the `expand` and eliminated during `vreg` pass.
-Buy looking at these you will understand the whole picture: Offsets, outgoing arguments, incoming arguments etc.
+By looking at these we cat understand the whole picture: Offsets, outgoing arguments, incoming arguments etc.

 The virtual registers are GCC's canonical view of the stack frame.
 During the `vregs`